Emotion vs styled-components in 2026: CSS-in-JS Endgame

 TL;DR

 Emotion slightly edges styled-components on performance and flexibility, but both are declining.
-Emotion (~8M weekly downloads) is used by MUI and other major component libraries. styled-components (~7M downloads) pioneered the CSS-in-JS approach.
-Both have runtime overhead — a real problem for React Server Components.
-If starting fresh, consider Tailwind, CSS Modules, or Panda CSS instead.
-If you're already using CSS-in-JS, Emotion is the safer choice.
+Emotion (~8M weekly downloads) is the engine behind MUI and keeps a larger ecosystem footprint. styled-components (~7M downloads) pioneered the CSS-in-JS approach and remains beginner-friendly.
+Both have a fundamental problem: they inject styles at render time using React context, which is incompatible with React Server Components.
+If you're starting fresh, use Tailwind, CSS Modules, or Panda CSS.
+If you're already deep in CSS-in-JS, Emotion is the safer long-term bet.

 import styled from 'styled-components';